OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 #### Math in Python

 In this code example, as well as others, you will notice that decimal places are included for integer numbers, regardless if it is necessary or not (eg. `3.0`).
-This is to tell Python interpret the number as a decimal, or **floating point**, number, which will make it behave like your typical pocket calculator.
+This is to tell Python to interpret the number as a decimal, or **floating point**, number, which will make it behave like your typical pocket calculator.

 However, if we specified our numbers as integers (eg. `3`), we'd be doing **integer math**.
 In this case, Python basically **drops the decimal part** of any calculation,  such as division.
 There are times when this is not an issue, such as counting discrete objects or iterating through loops, but you have to be careful when you write a math equation and expect a decimal answer!